wp-plugins/nebula-facebook-comments/readme.txt

 2. If you post a comment, it will show up underneath the comment form.

 == Changelog ==

+= 1.4 =

+* Change the handle of the core language to prevent undefined language errors.

 = 1.3 =